East Bay student venture club

 Entrepreneurship should feel practical, local, and measurable.

-The club gives students a structured way to practice leadership, teamwork, communication, finance, marketing, and customer discovery while building something real enough to sell.
+The club gives students a structured way to practice leadership, teamwork, communication, finance, marketing, and customer discovery while building small offers that can be explained, tested, and improved.

 01